keras-team/keras-io/examples/vision/md/image_captioning.md

 ```

 ![png](/img/examples/vision/image_captioning/image_captioning_17_0.png)

 <div class="k-default-codeblock">
 ```
-PREDICTED CAPTION: a cowboy in a white outfit just got bucked off an angry bull
+PREDICTED CAPTION: a man is jumping over a horse

 ```
 </div>
 ![png](/img/examples/vision/image_captioning/image_captioning_17_2.png)

 <div class="k-default-codeblock">
 ```
-PREDICTED CAPTION: two girls laugh in the waves
+PREDICTED CAPTION: a boy in a blue shirt is standing in a blue shirt and a blue shirt is standing on

 ```
 </div>
 ![png](/img/examples/vision/image_captioning/image_captioning_17_4.png)

 <div class="k-default-codeblock">
 ```
-PREDICTED CAPTION: two men one with a frisbee cap and a striped shirt
+PREDICTED CAPTION: a man and a woman in a blue shirt is holding a white shirt and a man in a

 ```
 </div>